15 Slow-Paced Small Towns Near Nashville Where Life Is Still Simple

-The draw of the simple life is strong out here in Tennessee.
-We most definitely enjoy a life out in the country, there’s nothing prettier than a couple of rolling hills and a barn speckled in there every once in awhile.
+The draw of the towns where life is simple near Nashville is strong out here in Tennessee.
+We most definitely enjoy a life out in the country, there’s nothing prettier than a couple of rolling hills and a barn speckled in there every once in a while.
 There’s joy on a curving country road, sweetness to a lonely drive through the woods.
 And Tennessee has it in spades.

 What do you think of these towns where life is simple near Nashville?
 Have you visited any of them?
 Let us know in the comments.